 Add Medication Screen

-Purpose of Screen: Drugs can be searched for and added into the user’s medication.
+Purpose of Screen: Drugs can be searched for and selected to add to or delete from the user’s medication.
 This screen could be used in conjunction with a doctor.

 User Interaction: There are two interaction devices on this screen: